TrulyFormula/TrulyFormula/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Use this space program to ensure that users are legal (like the FIA)

-You cant edit the program to see how it works and most data is stored online in a locked location
+You cant edit the program or try to decode how it works.

-Having data stored online means i can update all users at once and keep everything up to date!
+This program reads the necessary data from an online sorce so that it can be updated at anytime to keep exploits at a low

 <p align="center">(<a href="#readme-top">HOME</a>)</p>